 This is a blog where the focus is on the author’s life and personality.
 They can cover a variety of different topics including the author’s life, opinions on current events, photos, travel and more.

 Successful personal blogs are usually well-written and entertaining.
 Readers identify personally with the author.
-Erin Says is a popular example.
+Wait But Why is a popular example.

 2. Niche Blogs